Vincenzo Turiano

 Experience: Compañia Nacional de Danza, Madrid; Introdans (since August 2013)

-Backstage is the place where dancer Vincenzo Turiano feels most at home.
-That’s not so surprising when you know that they have been living their life on and behind the stage since they were four years old.
+Backstage is the place where the Italian-born dancer Vincenzo Turiano feels most at home.
+For Vincenzo, who identifies as nonbinary and uses they/them pronouns, the stage is more than just a workplace—it’s a sanctuary.
+They have lived their life on and behind the stage since the age of four.
 “It’s still a ritual for me.
-I walk around the rear of the stage and the wings before I have to make my entrance.
+I walk around the rear of the stage and the wings before I make my entrance.
 It’s not a superstition, but it calms me down.”

 Calm isn’t the word you’d immediately associate with Vincenzo.
-Just sitting with them at a table already seems like dance.
-They move in a free and graceful manner and emphasize almost all their words with movement.
-“It must be because I’m an Italian, right, we tend to talk with our hands.”
-Although Vincenzo grew up in Turin in the north of Italy, they feel themselves to be a southern Italian.
-“My family originally came from the Naples region, but there was just too much poverty there and so my grandfather moved to the north, where there was more work.”
+Just sitting with them at a table already feels like watching a dance.
+They move in a free and graceful manner, emphasizing almost every word with a gesture.
+“It must be because I’m Italian, right?
+We tend to talk with our hands.”
+Although Vincenzo grew up in Turin in northern Italy, they feel a strong connection to their southern Italian roots.
+“My family originally came from the Calabria and Sicily regions, but there was too much poverty there, so my grandfather moved north, where there was more work.”

-This same grandfather also revealed Vincenzo’s talent for dance in their earliest years.
-“My granddad was playing the piano and I began dancing around.
-My mother immediately saw that I was doing more than just rocking back and forth, and so she let me go to ballet class.”
-It was here that another side of the warm-hearted and happy young dancer showed itself.
-“I also like the discipline of the ballet training.
-I can remember being terribly upset because I had to go to the lesson with the wrong kind of tights, and I sent my mother all over the city to find the right ballet shoes.”
+This same grandfather first noticed Vincenzo’s talent for dance.
+“My granddad was playing the piano, and I began dancing around.
+My mother immediately saw that I was doing more than just rocking back and forth, so she let me go to ballet class.”
+It was there that another side of Vincenzo’s warm-hearted and joyful personality emerged.
+“I also loved the discipline of ballet training.
+I remember being terribly upset when I had to go to class in socks, and I sent my mother all over the city to find the right ballet shoes.”

 La Bella Figura

-At the age of fifteen, Vincenzo switched from their dance education in Turin to the prestigious Accademia Teatro alla Scala, an in-school training programme.
+At fifteen, Vincenzo left their dance education in Turin to join the prestigious Accademia Teatro alla Scala in Milan.
 “My mother wasn’t happy at all.
-She felt amputated – her child suddenly leaving home.
+She felt amputated—her child suddenly leaving home.
 It’s not unusual for us Italians to stay living with mama for a really long time, but being admitted to the Milan school was my big dream.”
-According to Vincenzo, the Accademia is one of the top European schools, alongside the Royal Ballet School and the Opéra National de Paris.
+According to Vincenzo, the Accademia Scala is one of Europe’s top ballet schools, alongside the Royal Ballet School and the Opéra National de Paris.
 “Our school was a mix of French and Russian influences.
-I believe that then you get the best of both worlds.
-The elegance of the French school combined with the power of the Russians.”
+I believe that gives you the best of both worlds—the elegance of the French school combined with the power of the Russians.”

-And all this garnished with an Italian sauce.
-“La Bella Figura basically means that you always ensure you look your best when doing something.
+And all of it garnished with an Italian flair.
+“La bella figura basically means you always ensure you look your best when doing something.
 It’s an attitude that really benefits you as a dancer.”
-Vincenzo acquired la bella figura quickly, and also of necessity.
+Vincenzo quickly mastered la bella figura and used it to overcome challenges.
 “I’m on the small side for a dancer.
-That’s a disadvantage when you do classical ballet, where uniformity is very important.
-My height has excluded me from certain paths, and nevertheless… it has also made me the dancer I am today.”
+That’s a disadvantage in classical ballet, where uniformity is so important.
+My height has excluded me from certain paths, but it has also shaped the dancer I am today.”

-In order to improve their skills in this area, Vincenzo has developed the habit of observing people on the major squares of Europe (in Milan or Madrid for instance).
-“A public square is a little like a stage.
-People make their entrance, meet someone, do something, move, act, and then they disappear again.
-I can watch that for hours.
-It helps me to find the right intention when I dance.
-That’s because a single movement can contain totally different intentions.
-You can be walking fast because you’re too late or because you can hardly wait to meet someone.
+To hone their storytelling ability, Vincenzo spends time observing people in public squares across Europe, like in Milan or Madrid.
+“A public square is like a stage.
+People make their entrance, meet someone, do something, move, act, and then disappear again.
+I could watch that for hours.
+It helps me find the right intention when I dance and choreograph.
+A single movement can carry completely different meanings.
+Someone walking fast could be late, or they could be rushing to meet someone they’re excited to see.
 You can see the difference.”